yellowsoar/Disfactory/zeabur-review-app-action/README.md

 # Zeabur Review App Action

-A GitHub composite action and standalone script for deploying, managing, and cleaning up Zeabur review apps for pull requests with commit-level isolation.
+A standalone GitHub composite action for deploying, managing, and cleaning up Zeabur review apps for pull requests with commit-level isolation.

+> **📦 Standalone Action**: This action is now available as a standalone repository and can be used in any project without needing to copy files.

 ## Features